kennycason/kentroid_samurai_avatar/README.md

 **Performance issues:**
 - Lower the FPS in the code (change `clock.tick(60)` to a lower value)
 - Reduce the glow effect complexity

-## License

-This is a personal project.
-The Kentroid Samurai artwork is your property.